 - filing a Request for Determination of Applicability (of wetland or flood plain regulations);

 - filing a Notice of Intent; and

 - appearing (in person or through a representative) before the Commission at a public meeting.

 - The Commission may issue an Order of Conditions that spells out procedures during construction.

 - Once work is completed in accordance with the terms of the Order, you apply for and receive a Certificate of Compliance.

-- These last two documents are filed in public records at the Bristol County Registry of Deeds in either Fall River or New Bedford.
+- These last two documents are filed in public records at the Bristol County Registry of Deeds in Fall River.